Modules and lessons for instructors

 To return to the primary Modules overview:

-1. Click the Return to modules overview icon or click Modules from the course navigation menu.
+1. Click the Return to module overview icon Return to modules overview icon or click Modules from the course navigation menu.

 On the Modules overview page, you can reorder modules and delete modules: